Implementation with Uncertain Evidence

 First, we define a deception for an agent of type $(s,E_{i})$.

-\begin{definition} A deception for an agent $i$ is a function $\alpha _{i}:S\times \mathbb{E} _{i}\rightarrow \Delta (S\times \mathbb{E}_{i}\mathbb{)}$ such that if $ (s^{\prime },E_{i}^{\prime })\in \supp\alpha _{i}(s,E_{i})$, then $ E_{i}^{\prime }\subseteq E_{i}$. \end{definition}
+\begin{definition} A deception for an agent $i$ is a function $\alpha _{i}:S\times \mathbb{E} _{i}\rightarrow S\times \Delta \mathbb{E}_{i}$ such that if $(s^{\prime },E_{i}^{\prime })\in \supp\alpha _{i}(s,E_{i})$, then $E_{i}^{\prime }\subseteq E_{i}$. \end{definition}

-We interpret $\alpha _{i}$ as being a function from the agent's true type to a distribution over types she can mimic (which requires that true type has a weakly larger collection of evidence than the mimiced type).
-A profile of deceptions is denoted by $\alpha =(\alpha _{i})_{i\in \mathcal{I}}$.
+We interpret $\alpha _{i}$ as being a function from the agent's true type to a distribution over types she can mimic (which requires that true type has a weakly larger collection of evidence than the mimicked type).\footnote{ A critical difference between the notion of deception in \cite{J1991} and the one used here is that deceptions do not permit mixing in the state type.
+The mechanism we propose later will be able to detect and prevent such mixing, so that we need not allow for such deceptions in the formulation of the necessity condition.} A profile of deceptions is denoted by $\alpha =(\alpha _{i})_{i\in \mathcal{I}}$.
 This notion is similar to the one with the same name in \cite{J1991}.

 Note that a deception can also be interpreted as a strategy for an agent in a direct mechanism (a mechanism where agents only report their types, i.e. $ M_{i}=S\times \mathbb{E}_{i}$ for each agent).

 \begin{definition} A deception $\alpha _{i}$ is perfect for state $s^{\prime }$ at state $s$ for agent $i$ if,